lindseyspratt/proscript/README.md

 # proscript
 A Javascript implementation of Prolog

-This is currently just a dump of what I was last doing since I got permission from the other copyright owners to publish it It needs a lot of tidying and organisation!
+This is a fork of the original Proscript project by Matt Lilley.
+There are two major enhancements in this fork: builtins to work with the DOM (Document Object Model) of HTML and a proper interactive Prolog tracing debugger that can be used in the client web page (using a JQuery Terminal).

-LLS: I extended the implementation with predicates to manipulate HTML and added a javascript function proscript("goal") that can be called in onload to run a prolog query.
+For the DOM enhancements there is a javascript function proscript("goal") that can be called in onload to run a Prolog query.

+As with the original project by Lilley, it still needs a lot of tidying and organisation.

 ## Organisation
 ### The WAM implementation